Get to know your legal advisor – Joe Nicholls

 I studied alongside working, qualifying firstly through the CILEX route and then as a solicitor.
 I spent around six years working and studying, in addition to my LLB.
 It has taken commitment and patience, but the hard work allows me to do what I love for a living and I am able to reflect upon the journey (so far) with pride.”

-What does Joe Nicholls enjoy most about working in employment law?
+What do you enjoy most about working in employment law?

 “I enjoy the strategic side of disputes and diving deep into the issues and evidence to seek out weaknesses in the other party’s arguments.
 It is a real privilege to be entrusted with improving or resolving employment challenges for a company or charity, knowing that the outcome of any dispute can be significant for their reputation.